k-dun/diary-project/diary-recipe.md

     #
   end

-  def title
-    # returns title
-  end

-  def content
-    # returns content
-  end

   def count_words(content) # content is a string
     # returns an integer of how many words there are in the entry
   end

+  def pull_numbers_from_content(entry)
+    # parses through content to extract phone numbers
+  end

   def contact_list
+    # returns a contact list with numbers all stored in an array of arrays
+  end

+end

+class Todo
+  def initialize
+  end

+  def add(task) # task is a strong
+    # adds the task to a list
+  end

+  def all_tasks
+    # return all tasks
+  end
+end

+class Contacts
+  def pull_numbers_from_content(entry)
+    # parses through content to extract phone numbers
+  end

+  def contact_list
-    # returns a contact list with numbers all stored in a hash
+    # returns a contact list with numbers all stored in an array of arrays
   end
 end

 3.